quicwg/base-drafts/draft-ietf-quic-recovery.md

-An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) after the unacknowledged packet.
-Receipt of the ack indicates that a later packet was received, while kReorderingThreshold provides some tolerance for reordering of packets in the network.
+An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) and/or a threshold amount of time after the unacknowledged packet.
+Receipt of the ack indicates that a later packet was received, the reordering threshold provides some tolerance for reordering of packets in the network.

 The RECOMMENDED initial value for kReorderingThreshold is 3.